IRennie74/IRennie74/README.md

 With this in mind.
 Here are my projects...

 ### Rust
-1. First Project - Rust Hello World: https://github.com/IRennie74/Hello-World-Rust
+1. First Project - Rust Hello World: [a link](https://github.com/IRennie74/Hello-World-Rust )